Haz679/blog/source/_posts/Sprint-3.md

 We had no free-for-all on the wednesday due to the fact that the time was taken up by the team from Deloitte (see below for info)

 # Free-for-all 3
 On the Friday, I had the opportunity to talk to Corey, Cameron, and Brendan.
-Cameron attemped Kioptrix and utilised the Openfuck exploit to gain root.
-Unfortunately at the time of writing this I misplaced my meticulously written notes which had everything the guys did but in summation both Brendan and Corey were able to root a machine each.
-I definite challenge for all of them was getting the vm's to work.
+Cameron attemped Kioptrix and utilised the Openfuck exploit to gain root as well as going through Pwnlab.
+Corey attempted legacy, a hack-the-box challenge and managed to use one exploit to gain root.
+He also attempted Bake, a machine based on directory traversal.
+Brendan went through hack-the-box, looked at the resources that were posted on the studio website as well as pwnlab.
+A definite challenge for all of them was getting the vm's to work.

 # Deliverable 1 - John the Ripper